List of barrios of Ponce, Puerto Rico

-This list of barrios of Ponce consists of the 31 barrios in the municipality of Ponce, Puerto Rico.
-With 31 barrios, Ponce is Puerto Rico's municipality with the largest number of barrios.
+The municipality of Ponce, Puerto Rico, has 31 barrios, the largest number of barrios among all municipalities in Puerto Rico.

 Meaning of "barrio"

 In Puerto Rico, the term barrio has two very different meanings.
 Officially, Ponce has 31 barrios; this is according to local, insular, and federal governments.
-However, there is a second meaning for barrio that doesn't correlate with the official meaning and one that is meant to refer, loosely, to a sector or portion of an official barrio.
-It is a meaning that makes reference to a community that shares certain common characteristics (types of homes, income range of its dwellers, its natural or man-made boundaries, etc.).
+However, there is a second meaning for barrio that does not correlate with the official meaning and one that is meant to refer, loosely, to a sector or portion of an official barrio.
+It is a meaning that makes reference to a community that shares certain common characteristics (types of homes, income range of its dwellers, its natural or human-made boundaries, etc.).
 Some examples of these so-called barrios are barrio Mameyes (a sector of barrio Portugues Urbano), barrio Corral Viejo (a community within Barrio Magueyes), barrio Clausells (a portion of Barrio Segundo), barrio Tenerías (part of Barrio Machuelo Abajo), and barrio Caracoles (a community in Barrio Canas).
 These so-called barrios, unlike the 31 official barrios, do not have well defined borders, and their names ordinarily reference a general, not a precise, sector or area.